 The Central Route

-For those who are going to use a backpack shuttle service, it is cheaper by 1 or 2 Euro per stage to transfer backpacks on the Central Route.
+• For those who are going to use a backpack shuttle service, it is a bit cheaper to transfer backpacks on the Central Route

-Disadvantages; 1.
-This is the busiest route, 70% of pilgrims on the Camino Portuguese walk this route.
-2. The area it goes through is more developed and touristy.
+• This is the busiest route, 70% of pilgrims on the Camino Portuguese walk the Central Route.

 The Coastal Route